cyber4paleo/cyber4paleo.github.io/README.md

 Once you are happy with your changes you need to merge your branch back into the `master`.
 Before you do this it always helps to check that your `master` branch is up to date.

-To go back to the master and to make your changes go live to the World Wide Web, you need to merge your changes in the `add_pages` branch back into master
+To go back to the `master` branch -- and to make your changes go live to the World Wide Web -- you need to merge your changes in the `add_pages` branch back into the `master` branch.

 ```
 git checkout master